-I recently had the novel experience of gathering with a group of 10 people indoors, without masks and without social distancing.
+A year into the pandemic, I had the novel experience of gathering with a group of 10 people indoors, without masks and without social distancing.
 We shared hugs, lots of hugs, sat close and talked, and really cherished the opportunity to freely connect with each other after more than a year of isolation and separation.
 It was incredible.
 I want more!

 What is “normal,” anyway?

-As I prepare to teach an in-person workshop again for the first time in a very long time, I’m really sitting with the lessons of the past year.
+As I prepare to teach an in-person workshop again for the first time in a very long time, I’m really sitting with the lessons of the pandemic.
 I’m also considering what I want to create going forward.
 There’s really no “going back to normal.”
 Normal is defined as “conforming with, adhering to, or constituting a norm, standard, pattern, level, or type.”
-Yuk.
+Yuck.
 Let’s just toss “normal” out the window and vision and create something new.

 The gifts of shadow

-The year of covid has revealed a lot of collective shadow aspects, and that’s actually a really good thing.
+The time of covid has revealed a lot of collective shadow aspects, and that’s actually a really good thing.
 It means that what’s been hiding under the rug has been exposed to the light so we can make choices about how we want to process and integrate these collective shadow pieces.
-It’s shown up in spades on Facebook, where people with different perspectives and opinions sometimes go to war with each other with their words and their energy.
+It’s shown up in spades on social media, where people with different perspectives and opinions sometimes go to war with each other with their words and their energy.

 We are all tender.
 Our nervous systems have been on a wild ride.
 In addition to isolation and separation, we’ve witnessed and participated in massive political upheaval, further exposure of entrenched systemic racism and demands to overhaul these hideously outdated systems, unemployment and loss of income, the death of friends and family members, just to name a few, all overlaid by a constant barrage of fear-based, heavily biased, and often inaccurate or downright false media hype.

 Zoom isn’t enough